MayaPosch/NymphCast/README.md

 ## Releases ##

-As NymphCast is currently pre-alpha software, no releases are being made available yet.
+As NymphCast is currently alpha software, no releases are being made available yet.

 ## Status ##